awsdocs/amazon-efs-user-guide/doc_source/mount-multiple-ec2-instances.md

 # Mounting EFS to multiple EC2 instances using AWS Systems Manager<a name="mount-multiple-ec2-instances"></a>

-You can mount multiple EFS file systems to multiple Amazon EC2 instances remotely and securely without having to login to the instances by using AWS Systems Manager Run Command\.
+You can mount EFS file systems to multiple Amazon EC2 instances remotely and securely without having to log in to the instances by using AWS Systems Manager Run Command\.
 For more information about AWS Systems Manager Run Command, see [AWS Systems Manager Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html)\.
-The following pre\- requisites are required before mounting EFS file systems using this method:
+The following prerequisites are required before mounting EFS file systems using this method:

-1. The EC2 instances are launched with an instance profile that includes the `AmazonElasticFileSystemsUtils` permission policy\.
+1. The EC2 instances are launched with an instance profile that includes the `AmazonElasticFileSystemsUtils` permissions policy\.
 For more information, see [Step 1: Configure an IAM instance profile with the required permissions](manage-efs-utils-with-aws-sys-manager.md#configure-sys-mgr-iam-instance-profile)\.

 1. Version 1\.28\.1 or later of the Amazon EFS client \(amazon\-efs\-utils package\) is installed on the EC2 instances\.
 You can use AWS Systems Manager to automatically install the package on your instances\.
 For more information, see [Step 2: Configure an Association used by State Manager for installing or updating the Amazon EFS client](manage-efs-utils-with-aws-sys-manager.md#config-sys-mgr-association)\.